goanywhere/rex/README.md

 ## Modules

-Modules work between http requests and the router, they are no different than the standard http.Handler.
-Existing modules (aka. middleware) from other frameworks like logging, authorization, session, gzipping are very easy to integrate into Rex.
-As long as it complies the `rex.Module` interface (shorcut to standard `func(http.Handler) http.Handler`), you can simply add one like this:
+Modules (aka. middleware) work between http requests and the router, they are no different than the standard http.Handler.
+Existing modules from other frameworks like logging, authorization, session, gzipping are very easy to integrate into Rex.
+As long as it complies the standard `func(http.Handler) http.Handler` signature, you can simply add one like this:

 ``` go
 app.Use(modules.XSRF)